oallelsefailo/milestone-duck-hunt/README.md

 To run the Duck Hunt game locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/oallelsefailo/duck-hunt-game.git`
+1. Clone the repository: `git clone https://github.com/oallelsefailo//milestone-duck-hunt.git`
-2. Navigate to the project directory: `cd duck-hunt-game`
+2. Navigate to the project directory: `cd milestone-duck-hunt`
 3. Open the `index.html` file in your preferred web browser.

 ## Gameplay